Last Updated on

 The scoop on the scope is, the Nikon ProStaff 5 20-60X82 spotter has the potential to be an excellent unit for the hunter.
 If Nikon could release more in-depth information on what the premium features entail, it would be worth the buy.
 But, as it stands, it seems no one knows a darn thing about “Internal surface texture and Digiscoping read design.”
 That’s unfortunate since it could really boost a spotter’s use for it.

 However, the Nikon 13-30x50mm FieldScope ED 50 has excellent features for the money.
 You will spend slightly more with less ranging reach, but the eyepieces are interchangeable.
-It’s not a bad deal so check it out here!
+It’s not a bad deal so worth taking a look at.

 And if you are still unsure about which scope you want to take home with you, you can always confuse matters further by checking out some of the other spotters we have reviewed here – https://www.targettamers.com/best-spotting-scopes/.